openwfm/wrf-sfire-docs/docs/clusters_guide.md

 The home directories are on a shared file server and linked as `/home/username`.
 Everyone can have also a project directory `/storage/department/projects/username` (where department may be one of many departments who use this system).
+Users from some departments have project directories created in `/data001/projects/username` instead.
+These are currently accessible from alderaan nodes only, i.e., not accessible from clas-compute and math-colibri or math-score nodes.
+The location of project directory is emailed to the user when the directory is created, usualy as a part of onboarding.

-The difference is that home directories are backed up occasionally while project directories are not.
+The difference betwen project and home directories is that home directories are backed up occasionally while project directories are not.
 Please keep your home directory small to make the backups possible.

-In addition, groups can have shared project directories also in `/storage/department/projects`.
+In addition, groups can reqquest shared project directories also in `/storage/department/projects' or `/data001/projects`.

+Please monitor the usage of the partition you are on by

+     df -h .

+and if it nearing full check you you do not use more space than you are aware of by `df -h`.
 If you need a lot of data storage, please contact us before filling everything you can find.

 On Alderaan only, you can make your own directory in `/scratch`, which is on a large fast filesystem.
 When `/scratch` starts filling up, oldest files will be purged automatically.